Hawksbill Sea Turtles In Maui: Rare Honuʻea Guide

 Unlike the more commonly seen Green Sea Turtle, Hawksbills tend to be shy, solitary, and highly selective about where they live.

-Hawksbill sea turtle swimming above a coral reef in clear Maui water
+Hawksbill sea turtle swimming over a coral reef in clear blue water with small fish in the background.

 Are Hawksbill Sea Turtles Found In Maui?